We worked on a variety of math, literacy and writing skills.

 Haunting Patterns: V put the spooky puzzles back together and identified the shape pattern.

 Ghouling Roll: V rolled a die, counted the dots and found the matching number.
-Then, we used a tweezers to place the pom poms on the monster.
+Then, we used a tweezers to place the pom poms on the monsters was one of our favorite hands on Halloween Centers.

 Ghostly “Sights:” V identified the number and placed the matching number of googly eyes on the ghost.
 Then, we traced the number.